All Episodes

 And if you look at the gains of all of our military, especially in Iraq, it breaks my heart.

-We better revisit any military commitment in the future in light Of the politicizing of war that we have allowed now to go on for way too long.
+We better revisit any military commitment in the future in light of the politicizing of war that we have allowed now to go on for way too long.

-Fifty-eight thousand dead in Vietnam, we pull out.
+58,000 dead in Vietnam, we pull out.

 Over 5,000 dead, Iraq, Afghanistan, and what happens?